Variante/GeniusInvokationSimulator/README.md

 ## TODO
 1. Elemental reactions: electro, hydro, dendro, geo
-2. Support card, weapon, artifact equipment system
+2. Support card, artifact equipment system
 3. Summons: now beta
 4. More characters and action cards
 5. Debug - I really need some help to test this code.
 Please report any bugs you found via issue, and include as many as logs if possible.
 Thank you so much for your contribution!